isontheline/pro.webssh.net/documentation/src/docs/documentation/help/howtos/use-deep-linking.md

     * Deep links are a way to open WebSSH within a browser.
 They are very useful to open a specific connection in WebSSH.
 However, they could also be used to do malicious things.
 Be careful when you click on a link you don't trust.
     * In order to prevent malicious links, WebSSH will ask you to confirm the connection before opening it.
 You can disable this confirmation in WebSSH > Settings > "Deep Linking Strategy"

-* Since version 21.4, WebSSH supports deep linking.
-This means that you can open a SSH connection directly from a link.
+* WebSSH supports deep linking, this means that you can open a SSH connection directly from a link.
-* Since 21.6 you can also use deep linking feature to be able to launch a one time connection from the Search Bar (issue [#833](https://github.com/isontheline/pro.webssh.net/issues/833))
+* You can also use this feature to be able to launch a one time connection from the Search Bar

 ## How to use it
 To use deep linking, you need to create a link with the following format: